godotengine/godot-docs/tutorials/3d/procedural_geometry/arraymesh.rst

 .. image:: img/array_mesh_rectangle_as_triangles.png
   :scale: 33%
-  :alt: A rectangle made of two triangles sharing four verticies.
+  :alt: A rectangle made of two triangles sharing four vertices.

 To draw this rectangle, define the coordinates of each vertex in the ``verts`` array.